Best CFD Brokers for Professional Traders in the UK 2026

 What Is the Best CFD Broker for Professional Traders in the UK?

-Capital.com is the best CFD broker for professional traders in the UK for 2026—professional accounts unlock leverage up to 500:1 on forex, indices and commodities, a dedicated account manager provides direct support, and joining bonuses of up to £10,000 reward experienced traders who qualify.
-The platform maintains commission-free* CFD trading even at professional tier, keeping costs predictable as position sizes increase.
+Capital.com is the best CFD broker for professional traders in the UK for 2026—professional accounts can unlock higher leverage limits (subject to broker approval and internal risk controls), and access to a dedicated account manager.
+The platform operates a spread-based, commission-free pricing model at both retail and professional tiers, which may help simplify cost structures as position sizes increase.
+Other fees apply.

 Professional trader status removes the ESMA leverage caps that restrict retail clients to 30:1 on major forex pairs.
-For traders who meet the eligibility criteria, this means significantly lower margin requirements and the ability to deploy capital more efficiently across multiple positions.
+For traders who meet the eligibility criteria, this can reduce margin requirements, allowing capital to be deployed across multiple positions.
 However, upgrading also means giving up certain regulatory protections—a trade-off that requires careful consideration.

 Who are these professional accounts for?